 Get used to being judged

 Back in school, I was the only one in my year who admitted that they liked going to school.
-And so, my classmates kept asking me: ‘When are you going to start caring about guys instead of worrying about grades?’
+And so, my classmates kept nagging me: ‘When are you going to start caring about guys instead of worrying about grades?’

 During this time, I felt very alone with my values and it hurt when my class mates rubbed this in.
 But ultimately, I realised it wasn’t personal.